Using This Book

 Ability Score Increase.
 Your Intelligence score increases by 2, and your Wisdom score increases by 1.

 Age.
-Sightseers normally spawn fully grown.
-Like most beholders, they can live up to over 150 years.
+Sightseers normally spawn fully grown, like most beholders, and they can live up to over 150 years.

 Alignment.
 Their alignment can be fickle due to their alien minds and irrational emotions.
 Sightseers are typically any chaotic alignment.